-Aaah, autumn.
+Autumn.
 The nip in the mornings and the tang of freshly turned earth in the fields.
-This is the time of year that our UK farmers’ maincrop potatoes are ready to be harvested, as they’ve been growing through the summer and bulking up underground.
-The leaves will have died off so that the plants now put their energy into firming up their skins to keep all the goodness inside.
+This is the time of year that our UK farmers’ maincrop potatoes are ready to be harvested.
+They’ve been growing through the summer and bulking up underground.
+The leaves will have died off so that the plants now put their energy in to firming up their skins to keep all the goodness inside.

 Ideally the soil needs to be slightly moist and friable so that the potatoes get a gentle journey through the harvester.
-They’re scooped up out of the ground and passed over a mesh belt so that the soil falls through, then they’re dropped softly into one tonne boxes, ready to be taken to the factory.
+They’re scooped up out of the ground and passed over a mesh belt so that the soil falls through then they’re dropped softly into one tonne boxes to be taken to the factory.

-We've got some delicious autumn recipes for you to try
+We've got a selection of delicious and inspring recipes for you to try.

 You can find a variety of inspiring seasonal recipes here.